fioprotocol/fio-devhub/_docs/exchanges/exchange-guide.md

 We’ve created a [list of test cases]({{site.baseurl}}/docs/exchanges/guide-certification) that should be completed prior to moving to production.

-When you’ve successfully performed all the relevant test cases and you feel comfortable that your integration meets requirements, contact FIO to initiate a review by the FIO product team.
+When you’ve successfully tested all of the relevant test cases and you feel comfortable that your integration meets requirements, contact FIO to initiate a review by the FIO product team.
 Final FIO acceptance testing should occur against FIO Mainnet.

 ---
 ## Join the FIO community!